Wandered to LA

-"Wandered to LA" is a song by American rapper and singer Juice Wrld and Canadian singer Justin Bieber.
-It was released Interscope Records and Grade A Productions as the second single from the former's fourth studio album, Fighting Demons, on December 3, 2021.
-Juice and Bieber wrote the song with producers Louis Bell and Harv alongside Omer Fedi.
-Juice first previewed the song in September 2018 before Bieber was added to the song.
+"Wandered to LA" is a song by American rapper and singer Juice WRLD and Canadian singer Justin Bieber.
+It was released on December 3, 2021, under Interscope Records and Grade A Productions as the second single from Juice's fourth studio album Fighting Demons, which was released posthumously.
+Juice and Bieber wrote the song with American record producers Louis Bell and Harv and Israeli songwriter and producer Omer Fedi; Juice had first previewed the song in September 2018, before Bieber was added to it.

 Composition and lyrics

 "Wandered to LA" is a "glossy pop" song that is set in the key of C major with a tempo of 135 beats per minute.
-Writing for GQ, Grant Rindner felt that the song was "true to the artist Juice was becoming".
-In the chorus and his verse, Juice details his love for taking drugs.
-Bieber details his effort to make a relationship work in his verse.
+Writing for GQ, Grant Rindner felt that the song was "true to the artist Juice was becoming"; in the chorus and his verse, Juice details his love for consuming drugs, while Bieber details his effort to make a relationship work in his verse.

 Release and promotion

-On December 2, 2021, what would have been Juice's 23rd birthday, his team announced the single and its imminent release along with Bieber being added as the co-lead artist.
-A trailer video was also released on the same day, which details Juice and Bieber separately talking about their respective previous drug addictions and advise their fans to speak out about loneliness.
+On December 2, 2021, what would have been Juice's 23rd birthday, his team announced the single's imminent release along with Bieber being added as the co-lead artist.
+A trailer video was also released on the same day, which details Juice and Bieber separately talking about their respective previous drug addictions and advising their fans to speak out about loneliness.